seankndy/react-php-alertmanager/README.md

 'name' should be a unique name for the alert, but should stay consistent between submissions if it's the same incident.

-'expiryDuration' is how long before the alert is auto-expired if its not updated.
+'expiryDuration' is optional and will default to whatever `\SeanKndy\AlertManager\Server::defaultExpiryDuration` is set to.
+It is how long before the alert is auto-expired if it has not updated.

 'state' is optional and defaults to `ACTIVE`.
 It can be `ACTIVE` or `RECOVERED`.

 'createdAt' is optional and is when the alert originally fired.
 If this is blank, the current time is used.

 'attributes' is any number of key/value pairs and is specific to your environment.
 Routes use information within attributes to make decisions (see below).

+You can also submit multiple alerts at once by putting each alert within an array and submitting that JSON-encoded.

 AlertManager expects your collector to continually send the incident/alert into it as long as that incident is still active.
 When the incident clears/service is green, then you can either stop submitting the alert and in expiryDuration seconds it will